rad182/potential/platform/FAQ.md

       heroku domains:add <x>.artsy.net --app <x>
       heroku _certs:add concatenated.crt artsy.key --type sni --app <x>
       ```
+  - For a Rails app, `config.force_ssl = true` in an environment file is also needed, to redirect to SSL, add the HSTS header, and mark cookies as 'secure'.
 2. Add the [New Relic add-on](https://elements.heroku.com/addons/newrelic).
   - Based on your application decide which product to use for the most apps we use APM
   - Select web-agent based on your platform